World of Glass, St Helens

 The World of Glass is a local museum and visitor centre in St Helens, Merseyside, England.
 The museum is dedicated to the local history of the town and borough primarily through the lens of the glass industry but also looking at other local industries.

-The World of Glass was founded in 2000 and is an amalgamation of the former Pilkington Glass and St Helens Borough Council Collections.
-The purpose built premises was constructed adjacent to the Pilkingtons glassworks and the stretch of the St Helens Canal known as the "Hotties".
+The World of Glass was founded in 2000 and is an amalgamation of the former Pilkington Glass and St Helens Borough Council collections.
+The purpose-built premises was constructed adjacent to the Pilkingtons glassworks and the stretch of the St Helens Canal known as the "Hotties".

 The World of Glass was named as England's Best Small Visitor Attraction (2006).

 History

-In the early 1990s Pilkingtons undertook the £1m restoration of the Grade II*-listed Pilkington's Jubilee Cone building, a brick cone structure built in 1887 to house the first ever continuous glass making furnace.
-Following the restoration Pilkingtons floated the idea of utilising now redundant factory space adjacent (known locally as "The Hotties") as a museum for its historic glass collection.
-With subsequent interest from the Borough Council looking for somewhere to host their collection of local historical art collection, the centre was funded through a National Heritage Lottery Fund contribution of £8,385,000 and European support in the form of Objective One and RECHAR II grants totalling £2,240,000 in addition to other grants.
+In the early 1990s, Pilkingtons undertook the £1 million restoration of the Grade II*-listed Pilkington's Jubilee Cone building, a brick cone structure built in 1887 to house the first ever continuous glass making furnace.
+Following the restoration, Pilkingtons floated the idea of utilising now redundant adjacent factory space (known locally as "The Hotties") as a museum for its historic glass collection.
+With subsequent interest from the Borough Council looking for somewhere to host their collection of local historical artefacts, the centre was funded through a National Heritage Lottery Fund contribution of £8,385,000 and European support in the form of Objective One and RECHAR II grants totalling £2,240,000 in addition to other grants.

-The £14m visitor centre was opened in March 2000 in a ceremony attended by the first Chairman of the World of Glass and former Chairman of Pilkington Glass Sir Antony Pilkington, the Mayor of St Helens Councillor Patricia Jackson as well as St Helens R.F.C. players and other dignitaries and special guests including local school children.
+The £14 million visitor centre was opened in March 2000 in a ceremony attended by the first chairman of the World of Glass and former chairman of Pilkington Glass Sir Antony Pilkington, the Mayor of St Helens Councillor Patricia Jackson as well as St Helens R.F.C. players and other dignitaries and special guests including local school children.

-Museum & visitor centre
+Museum and visitor centre

 The museum and visitor centre comprises: